North Salem, New York

-The town is part of New York's Eighteenth Congressional District, represented by Mike Lawler, a Republican.
-The current town supervisor is Warren Lucas, a Republican, who was first elected in 2009.
+Founded prior to the American Revolution, North Salem contains an amalgamation of urban and rural features, including parks, forests, lakes, and horse trails alongside commuter train service and an interstate highway.
+The town has been referred to as "Billionaires' Dirt Road" due to the town's rural characteristics and its relatively high proportion of wealthy residents.

 History

+Before the American Revolution

+The land which currently comprises North Salem has been inhabited for about 12,000 years.
+Prior to the American Revolution, the area which would become the town of North Salem was home to the Algonquian peoples, who lived in the village of Pequenakonck, where the hamlet of Peach Lake is today.
+Although Dutch explorers entered the area in the 1600s, permanent European settlement only occurred in the early 1700s.

+Revolutionary Era

-Prior to the end of the Colonial Era, North Salem and the neighboring town of South Salem were a single municipality, Salem, with the towns splitting sometime around the end of May, 1784.
-For about four years after the split, North Salem was known as Upper Salem, until an act of the New York State Legislature in 1788 gave the town its modern name.
+During the late Colonial Era, what would become North Salem and its neighboring town of South Salem were a single municipality, Salem.
+After the breakout of the American Revolutionary War in 1776, town residents sided with the revolutionary cause.

-During the American Revolutionary War, John Paulding and Isaac Van Wart left from what was later known as the Yerkes Tavern on Sept.
-22, 1780, joined by David Williams.
+On September 22, 1780, amidst the war, John Paulding and Isaac Van Wart left from what was later known as the Yerkes Tavern, joined by David Williams.
 Their expedition resulted in the capture of the British spy Major John André.
 The foundation of Yerkes (Yerks) Tavern is all that is left of the historic building, once at the intersection of Yerkes Road and Bogtown Road.
 An historic plaque posted on the site reads:On this site stood one of North Salem's early taverns.
 Its proprietor was John Yerkes, who received a license from the town "to operate a tavern or inn for the accommodation and entertainment of travelers" in 1815.

+Early records indicate that this property was owned by the Smith family prior to this date.In late May 1784, soon after the end of the American Revolution, Salem split into two towns.
+What would become known as North Salem was known as Upper Salem for about four years after the split, until an act of the New York State Legislature in 1788 gave the town its modern name.

+Nineteenth Century

-Early records indicate that this property was owned by the Smith family prior to this date.The 1800 United States Census recorded several hundred enslaved individuals being held in North Salem.
-New York began operating under a policy of gradual abolition in 1799, with the last enslaved individuals being freed in 1827; therefore the practice of slavery in North Salem came to an end sometime between the years 1800 and 1827.
+The 1800 United States Census recorded several hundred enslaved individuals being held in North Salem.
+New York State began operating under a policy of gradual abolition in 1799, with full abolition in 1827; the practice of slavery in North Salem can therefore be estimated to have come to an end sometime between the years 1800 and 1827.

+The Great Blizzard of 1888, which impacted communities across the northeastern United States, seriously disrupted agricultural production in North Salem and prevented train movement.
+It took over a week after the storm to restore roads and trains to operational order.

+In 1893, the Titicus Reservoir began serving the New York City water supply.
+Today, the reservoir is stocked with brown trout each spring and fishing from rowboats is permitted.